-Company Property
+Company Resources

-Every employee is responsible for protecting the Company's assets, including tangible things like cash, tools, equipment and facilities, and intangible things like corporate opportunities, intellectual property and business information, from misuse or misappropriation.
+Every employee is responsible for protecting the Company's assets, from misuse or misappropriation.
 Employees must not obtain, use or divert any Company property for personal use or benefit or use the Company's name or purchasing power to obtain personal benefits.
 All Company assets must be used lawfully in furtherance of Company objectives.